FAIRplus/the-fair-cookbook/content/recipes/infrastructure/iupac-names.md

 The OPSIN library is an open source tool to parse IUPAC names into chemical graphs {footcite}`Lowe2011Chemical`.
 OPSIN has [a website](https://opsin.ch.cam.ac.uk/) where IUPAC names are converted into other representations, including an InChIKey.
+The latter is done by the offical InChI library {footcite}`Goodman2021InChI`.

 ### Automating translations with Google Colab